dgcnz/gradio_patch_selector/README.md

 The code snippet below is accurate in cases where the component is used as both an input and an output.

-- **As output:** Is passed, a dict with the image and patchIndex or None.
+- **As output:** Is passed, a dict with the image, patchIndex, imgSize, and patchSize or None.
 - **As input:** Should return, a dict with an image and an optional patchIndex or None.

  ```python